Hijah-Data-Analyst/Hijah-Dash/README.md

 Future iterations will include incorporating seasonal analyses and customer retention metrics.
 I plan to deploy this dashboard in an organization's sales review meetings to support quarterly strategic planning.
 # Conclusion
 This dashboard demonstrates my ability to extract business value from data, connect analytical techniques to business objectives, and communicate insights that drive action.
+### File Access Note
+Please note, due to file size limitations, the full dashboard cannot be previewed directly on GitHub.
+If you would like to explore the complete file, you can download it using the 'Download' button provided above.
+Once downloaded, you can open the full dashboard on your local machine.